 So, how does Snoop make money?

-It’s always important to establish what’s in it for the company offering ‘free’ services.
-In the case of Snoop, they sell data relating to your spending habits which identify trends.
+Snoop Plus is only a small part of the app, so it’s important to establish how Snoop makes money from the free service.
+They sell data relating to your spending habits which identify trends to companies.
 It may sound slightly scary, but this data shouldn’t be identifiable to you.

-Snoop will also recommend products to you, that should save you money.
-Of course, Snoop may receive a commission from some of these products.
+Snoop will also recommend products to you that should save you money.
+Of course, Snoop may receive a commission from the company you sign up for.

 Is Snoop safe?

-So, one of your first questions will probably be whether the Snoop app is safe or not.
+So, one of your first questions will probably be whether the Snoop app is safe.
 They are regulated by the Financial Conduct Authority and registered with the Information Commissioner’s Office.

 Snoop does not have the authorisation (or ability) to move any money from your accounts.